carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 ~~~
 {: .output}

 As you can see, there is one assembly available assigned to the number `GCF_000014485.1`.
-We will now proceed to download it to an output directory titled `thermophilusLMD9`:
+We will now proceed to download it to an output directory entitled `thermophilusLMD9`:

 ~~~
 $ ncbi-genome-download --formats fasta --genera "Streptococcus thermophilus" -S LMD-9 -o thermophilusLMD9 bacteria